 Whole Life Insurance for Business Owners

-Whole life insurance, very similar to permanent life insurance, provides coverage throughout the life of the business owner.
+Whole life insurance, also known as permanent life insurance, provides coverage throughout the life of the business owner.
 There is no need to renew terms throughout this policy and the premium payments are normally fixed.

 Whole life insurance payments may be higher than term insurance payments since they have a cash value.
 Business owners should see this as more of an investment than a monthly payment, as the cash value can accrue interest.
 Do note that this also accumulates taxes, but that these can be deferred.